RobertKofler/invadego/doc/simple.md

 ## no host defence - mate radius 2

+Same as before, sole difference a mate radius of 2 is used.
+So potential parents will be found in a larger distance.
+As a result the TE will spread faster.
+So the mate radius is like the migration rate in the grid.

 ``` bash
 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 2 --epi-inherit none --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --file-spatial simple-mr2.txt
 ```